Police: Virginia Mom Beat Child With Baseball Bat For Telling On Her

 — Ginger Henderson???? (@Destiny22Ginger) February 24, 2016

 Currently, Gehring remains jailed on various charges stemming from her November 30 arrest.
 She has been charged with First Conviction DUI, Malicious Intent Stabbing, Cutting, Wounding, and Child Abuse Neglect with Serious Injury.
 She is being held in jail on no bond, where she will remain until her trial dates are put in order.
-It’s fortunate that the 11-year-old child in this case survived the alleged assault, when many child victims aren’t so lucky.
+It’s fortunate that the 11-year-old child in this case survived the alleged assault when many child victims aren’t so lucky.

 SNAP: Woman Beats Child With Baseball Bat Over Clogged Toilet… http://t.co/4bGIFvTO3F